 Even though the width at the hips is identical (as shown in the comparison photos above), the additional seam attachments at the side of the back panels may be why some find the speed ups to fit tighter.

-Overall, I’m pleasantly surprised by the speed up shorts; I like the new design much more than I expected.
-I daresay I even love it!
-It works very well for my body type and improves upon many of the fit imperfections I experienced with speed shorts.
-I will definitely be buying more as new colors come out!
-Next on my list: rose quartz!
+Overall, I’m pleasantly surprised by the speed up shorts.
+I like the new design much more than I expected, since I was honestly prepared to dislike them versus my beloved speeds.
+It works very well for my body type and improves upon some of the fit imperfections I experienced with speed shorts.
+I will definitely be buying more as new colors come out.

 Fellow speeds fans: what are your thoughts on the new design?